Grudwald/Grudwald/README.md

 ### ✍️ About me:

-I started my journey in the IT industry at the age of 11 (I'm now 16) and have been tirelessly improving my skills ever since.
-In 5 years I have learned many languages and technologies including Python, C#, C, Bash, Lua, JavaScript and of course my favorite Golang.
+I started my journey in the IT industry at the age of 11 (I'm 16 now) and since then I've been tirelessly improving my skills.
+I've been working tirelessly to improve my skills.
+In 5 years, I have learned many languages and technologies such as Python, C#, C, Bash, Lua, JavaScript and of course, my favorite, Golang.

 Currently, I am most interested in backend development and am constantly working to expand my knowledge and practical skills in this area.
 I am passionate about building efficient and reliable server-side applications that keep interactive products running smoothly.